sumukshashidhar-archive/toreda-1722880656/README.md

 # toreda
-A high frequency trading bot built on Python.
+Toreda is a  high frequency trading bot built on Python and Tensorflow.
+It offers sentiment analysis as well as buying and selling guidelines to maximise profit as much as possible.
+There are certain risk factors that we must mitigate in order to maximise toreda's efficiency

 # How to contribute?